 This is the time of year that I love to make fruit pizza.
 Fresh fruit is in season and you can get it for fantastic prices.
 My local grocer had blackberries, strawberries, and blueberries for a great price.
-I also decided to add some canned mandarin oranges and pineapple along with some bananas and kiwi.
+I also decided to add some canned mandarin oranges and pineapple along with some raspberries and kiwi.
 Think color when choosing your fruit.
-This dessert always looks so fresh and impressive.
-It would be perfect for your Memorial Day barbecue.
-You could even go with a patriotic theme with your fruit similar to this, this, or even this.

 - 3/4 cup sugar